Walker Hotel Tribeca

 Industrial Chic, $

 Like Walker Hotel Greenwich Village, its sister hotel a few neighborhoods to the north, Walker Hotel Tribeca does yesterday-meets-tomorrow with the right mix of style and substance.
 Originally a button and ribbon factory built in 1899, the building retains original details like iron window shutters and is surrounded by other Renaissance-revival structures evocative of the period when this area was an industrial heart of the city.
 The lobby living room is especially warm, filled with velvet sofas and rosewood bookshelves.
 The reception is down a flight in the cellar.
 Guest rooms, while small, are efficient and well designed, as befits the micro hotel trend.
 But one trend the hotel is blessedly ignoring is the insane inflation that has gripped lesser NYC hotels in recent years.
 With rates that can average under $200, staying here can be extremely affordable, which should go a long way to attracting travelers with more taste than disposable income, who will receive a very welcoming welcome here.
-The hotel will also attract non-guests through creative collaborations and activations like SwapAteria, a recent sustainable shopping event that encouraged swapping clothing, and special packages like "city and sea" bundles with Marram Montauk, the other sister hotel in the Hamptons, and "watch party" promotions in screening room suites during the Tribeca Film Festival.
+The hotel also attracts non-guests through creative collaborations and events (nearby gallery tours, sustainable clothing swaps, screenings during the Tribeca Film Festival) and special "city and sea" promotions with Marram Montauk, Walker's other sister hotel in the Hamptons.

 At a Glance